Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Introduction

 \subsection{Related Work}

 The studies related to minimizing OBDDs are so numerous that we cannot cover all of them.
-We thus pick up some of purely theoretical work.
+We thus pick up some of the purely theoretical work.

-Meinel and Slobodov{\'a}~\cite{MeiSlo94MFCS} proved that it is NP hard to construct an optimal OBDD for a Boolean function given by a logical circuit, a DNF, a CNF, or an OBDD, even if the optimal OBDD is of constant size.
-Tani, Hamaguchi and Yajima~\cite{TanHamYaj96IEICE} proved that it is NP hard to improve the variable ordering (and thus, to find an optimal variable ordering) for a given \emph{multi}-rooted OBDD, where the NP hardness is proved by a reduction from Optimal Linear Arrangement~\cite{GarJoh79Book}.
-Bollig and Wegener~\cite{BolWeg96IEEETC} finally proved the NP hardness for a given \emph{single}-rooted OBDD.
+Meinel and Slobodov{\'a}~\cite{MeiSlo94MFCS} proved that it is NP-hard to construct an optimal OBDD for a Boolean function given by a logical circuit, a DNF, a CNF, or an OBDD, even if the optimal OBDD is of constant size.
+Tani, Hamaguchi and Yajima~\cite{TanHamYaj96IEICE} proved that it is NP-hard to improve the variable ordering (and thus, to find an optimal variable ordering) for a given \emph{multi}-rooted OBDD, where the NP-hardness is proved by a reduction from an NP-complete problem, Optimal Linear Arrangement~\cite{GarJoh79Book}.
+Bollig and Wegener~\cite{BolWeg96IEEETC} finally proved the NP-hardness for a given \emph{single}-rooted OBDD by providing a sophisticated reduction from the same problem.
 This is still true if the input function is restricted to monotone functions~\cite{IwaNouYaj98}.
 Minimizing the width of an OBDD is also NP hard~\cite{Bol16ToCS}.
-As for approximation hardness, Sieling~\cite{Sie02DAM,Sie02InfoComp} proved that if there exists a polynomial-time approximation scheme for computing the size of the minimum OBDD for a given OBDD, it then holds that $\mathrm{NP}=\mathrm{P}$.
+As for approximation hardness, Sieling~\cite{Sie02DAM,Sie02InfoComp} proved that if there exists a polynomial-time approximation scheme for computing the size of the minimum OBDD for a given OBDD, it then holds that $\mathrm{P}=\mathrm{NP}$.

 It would be nice if, for every function, there exists at least one variable ordering under which the OBDD for the function is of a size bounded by a polynomial.
 As one may expect, this is not the case.
-It can be proved by a counting argument that there exists a function for which the OBDD size grows exponentially in the number of variables under \emph{any} variable ordering~\cite{Lee59BSTJ,HehChe92IEEETC,HeaMer94IEEETC}.
-Examples of such functions include practical ones such as the multiplication function~\cite{Bry91IEEETC}, a threshold function~\cite{HosTakKanYaj97TCS}, and the division function~\cite{HorYaj97ISAAC}.
-The sizes of OBDDs for several classes of Boolean functions are investigated \cite{SawTakYaj94IEICE,Hea93JET,HeiMol00IEEETC}.
+It can be proved by a counting argument that there exists a (family of) functions for which the OBDD size grows exponentially in the number of variables under \emph{any} variable ordering~\cite{Lee59BSTJ,HehChe92IEEETC,HeaMer94IEEETC}.
+Moreover, concrete examples of such functions are known: the multiplication function~\cite{Bry91IEEETC}, a threshold function~\cite{HosTakKanYaj97TCS}, and the division function~\cite{HorYaj97ISAAC} (for other classes of Boolean functions, see Ref.~\cite{SawTakYaj94IEICE,Hea93JET,HeiMol00IEEETC}).
 The OBDD size is also studied from the viewpoint of computational learning and knowledge-bases~\cite{TakYaj00DAM,HorIba02AI}.